 Hypertrophy Training Volume: How Many Sets to Build Muscle?

-If you’re following a good hypertrophy training program and optimizing every factor for muscle growth, you should be able to maximize your rate of muscle growth with 9–22 sets per muscle per week.
+If you’re following a good hypertrophy training program, you should be able to maximize your rate of muscle growth with 10–20 sets per muscle per week.
 But that depends on which exercises you choose, what muscles you’re training, and how hard you’re training them.

-If you’re training for other goals—strength, power, fitness, or endurance—you’ll stimulate less muscle growth per set, so you’ll need to do more to maximize your rate of muscle growth.
+If you’re training for other goals—strength, power, fitness, or endurance—you’ll stimulate less muscle growth per set, so you’ll need more sets to maximize muscle growth.
 However, you might also inflict more stress per set, meaning you can’t recover from as many.

 So, we’ll start by reviewing the best type of training volume for building muscle.
 Then, we can talk about how many sets it takes to maximize your rate of muscle growth.